COLORADO STATE UNIVERSITY

 Colorado State University is located in Fort Collins, Colorado, 55 miles north of Denver in the foothills of the Rocky Mountains.
 Skiing, fishing, mountain biking and camping are all nearby.
 CSU includes eight colleges, broken down into 56 departments of more than 100 different academic programs.
 The campus is located in the heart of “Fort Fun.”
 Fort Collins is a college town.
 It is also a vibrant and growing Colorado community.
 Visit www.colosate.edu for more information on the University.

 The Rams’ roster in the 1999 season had 30 out of 35 members from the state of Colorado.
 Most players were from the greater Denver metropolitan area.
 The percentage of out-of-state players has increased dramatically since then.
 We have had players from Minnesota, New York, Pennsylvania, California, Washington, Illinois, Utah, Maryland and Tennessee to go along with the always-strong Colorado nucleus.
-In 2012, we expect that about one-third of our roster will be from out of state – a testament to the growth of the game and the program as time has passed.
+We now expect that about one-third of our roster will be from out of state – a testament to the growth of the game and the program as time has passed.

 At CSU, our hallmark is “FAMILY.”
 The word Family means a lot to us, whether it pertains to how we play and interact on the field or to our connection with ther Alumni and Parent groups off the field.
 We put a high importance on our group working as a family towards whatever our goal may be.
 For most of the team, friendships are forged that will last a lifetime and the team’s true value is seen in the relationships made.
 Winning is not secondary to this goal, but a natural extrapolation of playing and acting as a Family at all times.